apache/spark/docs/apache-airflow-providers-amazon/operators/datasync.rst

 Get DataSync Tasks
 """"""""""""""""""

-The :class:`~airflow.providers.amazon.aws.operators.datasync.AWSDataSyncOperator` can execute a specific TaskArn by specifying the ``task_arn`` parameter.
+The :class:`~airflow.providers.amazon.aws.operators.datasync.DataSyncOperator` can execute a specific TaskArn by specifying the ``task_arn`` parameter.
 This is useful when you know the TaskArn you want to execute.

 .. exampleinclude:: /../../airflow/providers/amazon/aws/example_dags/example_datasync_1.py